 2018 marked a banner 12 months for Asian-American representation in the American mainstream.
 With the release of Crazy Rich Asians—the primary Hollywood movie with an all-Asian solid in 25 years—at the side of lots of latest Asian expertise in television, song, food, or even politics, it appears the “bamboo ceiling” is sooner or later beginning to splinter.

-In celebration of Asian Heritage Month this May, we spotlight eight Asian-American entrepreneurs, enterprise leaders, and personalities who’re revolutionizing the worldwide travel industry.
+In celebration of Asian Heritage Month this May, we spotlight eight Asian-American entrepreneurs, enterprise leaders, and personalities revolutionizing the worldwide travel industry.
 Here are the names to recognize.

 Jay Roberts, Co-Founder and CEO, Domio

 Born in South Korea, Jay Roberts followed through an American circle of relatives and was raised in California.
-His adoptive dad and mom tragically exceeded away while he was attending UC Santa Barbara.
+His adoptive dad and mom tragically passed away while he was attending UC Santa Barbara.
 He later earned his MBA at NYU’s Stern School of Business, earlier than Training the Street and Bank of America Merrill Lynch.
-He founded Domio become Adrian Lam after renting out his spare apartment in New York.
+He founded Domio to become Adrian Lam after renting out his spare apartment in New York.

 Angela Dimayuga, Creative Director of Food and Culture, Standard International

 After slicing her chops and making a name as government chef of Mission Chinese Food, Chef Angela Dimayuga entered the motel game ultimate 12 months with this splashy new function at Standard International.
-Now overseeing a multi-disciplinary program of food, song, and artwork at the 16 Standard and Bunkhouse residences global, the proudly queer, lesbian, and Filipinx-American chef is pushing the limits international hospitality emblem can offer in phrases of pass-disciplinary programming.
+Now overseeing a multi-disciplinary program of food, song, and artwork at the 16 Standard and Bunkhouse residences globally, the proudly queer, lesbian, and Filipinx-American chef is pushing the limits international hospitality emblem can offer in phrases of pass-disciplinary programming.

 Take as an instance No Bar, Dimayuga’s currently unveiled New York City homosexual bar on the Standard East Village, which serves up pitch-best cocktails and fancy bar bites along with takeovers by way of the likes of Opening Ceremony’s Humberto Leon and Lil Deb’s Oasis and weekly moderated viewings of RuPaul’s Drag Race.